nubificus/vaccel-docs/docs/plugins/available-plugins/bundled-plugins/exec-plugin.md

 !!! warning

-    This plugins enables users to call functions from arbitrary libraries.
+    This plugin enables users to call functions from arbitrary libraries.
     Use it only on environments where the users are trusted.

 ## Supported operations